 The Langley Porter Psychiatric Institute (LPPI) is a teaching, research, and clinical service facility located on the UCSF Parnassus Avenue campus.
 LPPI child and adult clinics, with about 20,000 outpatient visits annually, offer individual, group, and family therapies to a socially and culturally diverse population.
-The Consultation Liaison Service provides psychiatric services to inpatient areas and the Emergency Department of the medical center.
 The Adult Psychiatry Clinic provides services to outpatients.
 The LPPI Adult Inpatient Program has about 750 hospital admissions annually.
+The Consultation Liaison Service provides psychiatric services to inpatient areas and the Emergency Department.
 The Children's Center at Langley Porter provides outpatient services to children and adolescents with mental disorders.
-(Note: The Dept. of Psychiatry has received a large gift that will allow it to construct a new building to replace the Langley Porter Psychiatric Institute building.
-The new building, projected to open in late 2020, will be located near the Mission Bay campus of UCSF.
-The new building will be substantially larger than the current Langley Porter building, and is expected to yield enhanced opportunities for collaboration both within the Dept. of Psychiatry and Behavioral Sciences, and between Psychiatry and other departments such as Neurology and Pediatrics.
-The new building is not expected to affect the nature, function, or mission of the internship program, or the program's accreditation status.)
+The ambulatory services from LPPI are expected to move to the new Pritzker building in late 2021.
+The intensive services (e.g., adult inpatient program, consultation liaison service) are expected to remain at the Langley Porter site for the 2022-2023 training year.